Cave of the Patriarchs massacre: Israeli government

 You are not part of the community of Israel...
 You are not part of the national democratic camp which we all belong to in this house, and many of the people despise you.
 You are not partners in the Zionist enterprise.
 You are a foreign implant.
 You are an errant weed.
 Sensible Judaism spits you out.
 You placed yourself outside the wall of Jewish law...
 We say to this horrible man and those like him: you are a shame on Zionism and an embarrassment to Judaism.

 Rabin considered that his failure to close down the Jewish settlements in Hebron after the massacre one of his greatest political mistakes.
+He was himself assassinated by another right-wing extremist one and a half years later, after signing the Oslo Accords.

 Benjamin Netanyahu, then head of the opposition Likud party, declared, "This was a despicable crime.
 I express my unequivocal condemnation."

 Shamgar Commission

 The Israeli government appointed a commission of inquiry headed by then president of the Supreme Court, Judge Meir Shamgar.
 The commission in the epilogue to its report called the massacre "a base and murderous act, in which innocent people bending in prayer to their maker were killed".
 Among its specific conclusions were: